Spokane rape kit leads to cold case arrest in 1979 Lake Tahoe killing

 It appears Carpenter settled in Sandpoint with his wife for most of the late 1990s before they divorced in 1998 — the same year he was convicted of domestic battery.

-Carpenter had been homeless in Spokane since about 2016, according to a 2020 story about homelessness that was published in The Inlander.
+Carpenter had been homeless in Spokane since about 2016, according to a 2020 story about homelessness published in the Inlander.
 A short time later, he moved into the Park Tower Apartments, a building reserved for low-income elderly and disabled people, according to court records.

 In 2018, Carpenter was the suspect in another rape in Spokane County.
 And just last year, Carpenter also was suspected in an unwanted sexual touching incident but was never arrested in either case, according to court records.